 The beautiful campus of Vincennes University was alive with the hearts and voices of more than 165 people on Saturday, September 30, 2017, for the 23rd all-school reunion.

 As the alumnae gathered in Green Auditorium, an inspiring Eucharistic Liturgy was celebrated by Rev. David Fleck.
 Assisting were the class of 1967 Jubilarians as well as members of other classes.
 Following the buffet luncheon, the program was led by Mary Ann Thacker.

 The Central Catholic-St. Rose Academy Alumni have an active group on Facebook.
 There are many photo albums of old class photos, school photos, past reunions and a lot more.
 You must send a request to join.
 Get started here!

 Connie Gualano is the alumnae/i relations manager for the Sisters of Providence.
 You may reach her at 812-535-2811 or email firstname.lastname@example.org.

 History of St. Rose Academy

-Two other congregations taught in Vincennes before the Sisters of Providence: Sisters of Charity of Nazareth, Kentucky, from 1824 to 1834, and then Sisters of Charity from Emmitsburg, Maryland, until 1843.
+Two other congregations taught in Vincennes before the Sisters of Providence: Sisters of Charity of Nazareth, Kentucky, from 1824-1834, and then Sisters of Charity from Emmitsburg, Maryland, until 1843.

 When the orphan boys were moved to the Old College (St. Vincent’s), the girls took their place.
-This left St. Rose as boarding school and academy, and as before, the Sisters’ residence.
-In 1884, when with the consent of Bishop Chatard the city was to cut a street in the path of St. Rose, the school building was razed and a new St. Rose Academy built.
+This left St. Rose as boarding school and academy, and as before, the sisters’ residence.
+In 1845, with the consent of Bishop Chatard, the city was to cut a street in the path of St. Rose, the school building was razed and a new St. Rose Academy was built.
 The third and last building was dedicated in 1964.
-In 1970 St. Rose Academy joined with Central Catholic High School for boys as Rivet High School.
+In 1970, St. Rose Academy joined with Central Catholic High School for boys at Vincennes Rivet High School.